rauldds/Hyperspectral_CT_Recon/README.md

 ## TO DOs
 Ideally we have the issues and just update them accordingly to know whose doing what and in which state we currently are.
 Nevertheless here are some important deadlines:
-- [ ] mid-presentation: 06.07.2023.
+- [x] mid-presentation: 06.07.2023.
 For this date we are supposed to have a baseline script/model as well as the presentation.
-- [ ] final presentation: 21.09.2023
+- [x] final presentation: 21.09.2023
-- [ ] Adapt a method, like Deepsdf, to do Hyperspectral Segmentation and 3D reconstruction
+- [x] Adapt a method to do Hyperspectral CT Segmentation

 ## BASELINE PROPOSAL:
 1. Approach 1: